Introducing: The falafel waffle

 If that's not a thing of beauty, we don't know what is.
-And as a wonderful bonus, Pashman points out, the waffle's wells are the perfect comfy home for Israeli salad and sauces.
+And as a wonderful bonus, the waffle's wells are the perfect comfy home for Israeli salad and sauces.
 The result?
 An epic sandwich with the falafel as the bread.
-Naturally, it was a big hit.
+Naturally, it's a big hit.

 Serious Eats had a similar idea, trying out different ways to transform pre-cooked falafel with a waffle maker.

 Falafel balls pressed in a waffle maker.
 (Photo: Robyn Lee/Flickr)

 But as it happens, falafel balls pressed into the waffle maker didn't cut it.
 Instead, they put the whole sandwich in the waffle maker, stuffed pita and all.
 The resulting panini-falafel-waffle combo is a crispy, hot transformation that we can certainly get behind – and it's easy, too.

 Falafel waffles served with sauce.
 (Photo: Don't Lose Your Lunch/Flickr)

 Then there's the standalone falafel waffle, which can be eaten like a savory version of the originals, or enjoyed as part of a sandwich.
 As Food Network points out in their waffled falafel recipe, it's a much healthier alternative to the deep-fried original.